cgarciae/pypeln/docs/guide/README.md

 data = list(stage) # e.g. [5, 6, 9, 4, 8, 10, 7]
 ```
+Here the following is happening:
+* A 3 stage pipeline is created (the `data` iterable is implicitly converted into an input stage with 1 worker).
+* A total of 6 Process workers (1 + 3 + 2) are created.
-At each stage the you can specify the numbers of `workers` and `maxsize` parameter that limits the maximum amount of elements that the stage can hold simultaneously.
+* The `maxsize` parameter limits the amount of elements that the input `Queue` of a stage can hold.

 ### Threads
 You can create a pipeline based on [threading.Thread](https://docs.python.org/3/library/threading.html#threading.Thread) workers by using the `th` module: